We conduct

 -

-Addresses the strengths and weaknesses of both parents
+assessment of the strengths and weaknesses of each

 -